EECS150/fpga_labs_fa21/lab3/spec/spec.md

 The square wave generator should output the codes for a 440 Hz square wave.
 *Note*: `125e6 / 1024 / 440 / 2 = 138.7 ~ 139`

-When the square wave is high, the `code` should be 767 (3/4 level), and when the square wave is low, the `code` should be 255 (1/4 level).
+When the square wave is high, the `code` should be 562, and when the square wave is low, the `code` should be 462.
+Avoid using the full `code` range from 0-1023 to keep the volume low.

 ### Square Wave Generator Testbench
 We have provided a simple testbench in `sim/sq_wave_gen_tb.v` which pulls about 1 second worth of samples (`125e6 / 1024 = 122070`) from your `sq_wave_gen` module and writes them to a file in `sim/codes.txt`.